Frequently Asked Questions about the Professional Operational Risk Manager Designation

 Q. What happens if I pass the exam?

-A. Individuals who pass both parts 1 and 2 will be provided their passing score via their PRMIA Certification Profile tab.
-Notifications of results are sent via email.
+A. PRMIA will notify candidates of their results via email.
 If there are other requirements that need to be met, those details will be sent to the individuals who pass.

 If all requirements are met after passing both parts 1 and 2, the passers will be issued a "Holder" status and a certification indicating this status as a Professional Operational Risk Manager.